jvde-github/AIS-catcher/README.md

 # AIS-catcher: A multi-platform AIS Receiver

-This package introduces the `AIS-catcher` command, a dual-channel AIS receiver compatible with various Software Defined Radios (SDR): RTL-SDR dongles (including the ShipXplorer AIS dongle and RTL SDR Blog v4), AirSpy (Mini/R2/HF+), HackRF, SDRPlay, SoapySDR, and file/network input (ZMQ/RTL-TCP/SpyServer).
-The output is delivered as NMEA messages, which can be displayed on screen or forwarded via UDP/HTTP/TCP.
-AIS-catcher is a lightweight command line utility and includes a built-in web server for internal use on secure networks.
+This repository presents the `AIS-catcher` software, a versatile dual-channel AIS receiver that is compatible with a wide range of Software Defined Radios (SDRs).
+These include RTL-SDR dongles (such as the ShipXplorer AIS dongle and RTL SDR Blog v4), AirSpy (Mini/R2/HF+), HackRF, SDRPlay, SoapySDR, and file/network input (ZMQ/RTL-TCP/SpyServer).
+AIS-catcher delivers output in the form of NMEA messages, which can be conveniently displayed on screen or forwarded via UDP/HTTP/TCP.
+Designed as a lightweight command line utility, AIS-catcher also incorporates a built-in web server for internal use within secure networks.

 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/assets/52420030/9fd27b96-e37a-4f92-869c-b0ba782c12fa.png" width="90%"/>